 In February 2012, Cillian Murphy wrote a message of support to the former Vita Cortex workers involved in a sit-in at their plant.

-In 2014, Cillian Murphy starred in the drama Aloft and Wally Pfister's Transcendence, both of which received unfavorable reviews.
+In 2014, Cillian Murphy starred in the drama 'Aloft' and Wally Pfister's 'Transcendence', and reunited with Enda Walsh in the play 'Ballyturk'.

 In 2015, Cillian Murphy was named one of GQ's 50 best-dressed men.

-In 2017, Cillian Murphy appeared in Christopher Nolan's "Dunkirk".
+In 2017, Cillian Murphy appeared in Christopher Nolan's film "Dunkirk".

-In 2017, Cillian Murphy was asked about the "Disappointed Cillian Murphy" meme and responded with "What's a meme?".
+In 2017, Cillian Murphy was asked his opinion on the "Disappointed Cillian Murphy" meme and responded, "What's a meme?".

 In 2018, Cillian Murphy supported the Irish referendum to repeal the eighth amendment, appearing on The Blindboy Podcast to urge men to support women and vote in favor of the referendum.

-In June 2019, Cillian Murphy played a role in the feature film Anna, as Miller.
+In June 2019, Cillian Murphy played a role in the feature film 'Anna', released as Miller.

 In 2020, Cillian Murphy starred in the horror sequel "A Quiet Place Part II".

-In 2022, Cillian Murphy played the role as Tommy Shelby in the BBC period drama series "Peaky Blinders".
+In 2022, Cillian Murphy ended his role as Tommy Shelby in the BBC period drama series "Peaky Blinders".

 In a 2022 interview, Cillian Murphy said he had returned to vegetarianism.